yashodharren/KewlzNerd-Crop-Compatibility-Prediction-Website/README.md

     - Create utility functions:
        - cropPrediction.ts for hardcoded crop compatibility logic.

-4. Running the server of Website
+4. Running the server of Website AgriGrow
     - Run the command npm install in the terminal (install all the dependancies needed for the website)
     - The dependancies will be installed and be stored in a file node_modules in the folder of the project
     - Run the command npm run dev to lauch the website on a browser via localhost